VincentRisi/jportal/README.md

 ----------------------------

 The class tree for *JPortal* starts with a single Database instance.
-As can be seen from the structure below a database consists of various String properties and Vector lists.
+As can be seen from the structure below a database consists of various properties and Vector lists.

 **class Database**

 * String name, output, server, schema, userid, password, packageName
 * Vector Table tables, String flags, Sequence sequences, View views, String imports

 **class Table**